klaytn/kips/KIPs/kip-87.md

 | avatars | A metaverse platform where the item can be integrated as NFT avatars. |

-Under “avatars,” metadata keys for any metaverse platform, such as Zep.us and Another.world, can be added.
+Under "avatars" metadata keys for any metaverse platform, such as Zep.us and Another.world, can be added.
 The value included in the key will define the animation of a character.

 ```JSON Schema
 ...